cardano-foundation/developer-portal/docs/stake-pool-guide/block-producer-keys.md

 ![Relay](/img/stake-pool-guide/snsky_relay.jpg)

-Lets update the node startup script with the new KES, VRF and Operation Certificate.
+To update the node startup script with the new KES, VRF and Operation Certificate:

 ```
 cat > startTestNode.sh<< EOF